1. How do I become a merchant at PSG?

 7. Where do merchants camp?

 Typically, merchants camp in the space behind the merchant slot.
-There is, however, no guarantee of space, so we encourage merchants to arrive early on Sunday, and negotiate with the neighbors if necessary.
+There is, however, no guarantee of space, so we encourage merchants to either pay for early arrival on Saturday or arrive opening Sunday morning, and negotiate with the neighbors if necessary.
 Festival participants are generally friendly and accommodating to merchants, and will help configure space so that it works for everyone.
 In very rare instances, you may not be able to camp right behind your slot.
 Merchants must arrive by 7 pm on Monday evening, or the merchant slot will be released to other campers.
 PLEASE NOTE: There isn't enough space behind merchant slots to accommodate group camping!
 Only merchants may camp next to their booths.

 8. What are the parking restrictions?